gspayonk/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+        Relational Databases are the system and SQL is the language used to interact with it.

 - [ ] Why do tables need a `primary key`?

+        It's needed to be able to have a unique id.

 - [ ] What is the name given to a table column that references the primary key on another table.

+        Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+        An extra table to lint the others.

 ## Minimum Viable Product